Animation and motion

 MacOS Display settings UI, where Reduce motion is turned on.

 A user may set display preferences to reduce motion.
 These settings are different across operating systems, and may be framed positively or negatively.
-With @prefers-reduced-motion, you can design a site which respects these preferences.
+With @prefers-reduced-motion, you can design a site that respects these preferences.

 Browser Support